shayben838/firstAppWithRails/README.md

-Complete ruby on rails developer
+My first ruby on rails app.
+for learning purpose.

 <!-- # README